HelioML/HelioML/_build/acknowledgements.md

   url: /title
   title: 'Title'
 next_page:
-  url: /01/whys_and_whats
+  url: /table_of_contents
-  title: 'Whys and Whats'
+  title: 'Table of Contents'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Acknowledgements